0xacx/chatGPT-shell-cli/README.md

 ### Chat context

-  - You can enable chat context mode for the model to remember your previous chat questions and responses.
+  - You can enable chat context mode for the model to remember your previous chat questions and answers.
 This way you can ask follow-up questions.
 To enable this mode start the script with `-c` or `--chat-context`. i.e. `chatgpt --chat-context`

 ### Set request parameters